 On your interview day, you will be need to bring the requested ID documents, plus evidence of your academic qualifications.
 You should be notified of the result of your application to study within two weeks of your interview.

 As Waverley Abbey College is a private college, we do not receive any direct government funding and rely on the generosity of our Partners, alumni and donors.
 This means that our students do need to personally pay their fees.
-As a result, we try to ensure our fees are affordable and in line with other colleagues and universities.
+As a result, we try to ensure our fees are affordable and in line with other colleges and universities.

 Here are some suggestions as to how you can have help financing your programme.